Trac-Systems/hypertokens/README.md

 pear run . store1
 ```

-Use the commands in the Trac20 section to deploy, mint, transfer.
+Use the commands in the Hypertokens section to deploy, mint, transfer.

 If your peer errors "not writable", just restart to auto-join.

-To simulate transactions, append a "--sim 1" to your Trac20 commands.
+To simulate transactions, append a "--sim 1" to your Hypertokens commands.

 Chat system is enabled.